-Someone once said that if you throw a cat in the air, he will always land on his feet.
-I think of this when I talk about concrete random kids.
-My son is a concrete random, and one of my favorite memories illustrates his ability to think on his feet, rapidly and charmingly.
+Someone once said that if you throw a cat in the air, it will always land on its feet.
+I think of this when I talk about Concrete Random kids, such as my son.
+One of my favorite memories illustrates his ability to think on his feet, rapidly and charmingly.

-We had a rule in the house – that “shut up” was not allowed in conversation.
-I explained to the kids that shut up was strictly taboo because it was rude, and furthermore it showed a complete disregard for the other person’s right of self expression.
+We had a rule in our house: “Shut up” was not allowed in conversation.
+I explained to the kids that "shut up" was strictly forbidden because it was rude, and furthermore it showed a complete disregard for the other person’s right of self-expression.

 Characteristics of the Concrete Random Learner

 - Solves problems creatively

 - Enjoys variety both in their environment and in what they work at

 - Gets in and out of tight spots with equal ease